truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 After you [download](https://www.truenas.com/download-tn-scale/) the <kbd>.iso</kbd> file, you can start installing TrueNAS!

-This article describes verifying the <kbd>.iso</kbd> file and installing SCALE using that file, and selecting the type of installation as either on [physical hardware](#installing-on-physical-hardware) or a [virtual machine (VM)](#installing-on-a-virtual-machine).
+This article describes verifying the <kbd>.iso</kbd> file and installing TrueNAS using that file, and selecting the type of installation as either on [physical hardware](#installing-on-physical-hardware) or a [virtual machine (VM)](#installing-on-a-virtual-machine).

 {{< enterprise >}}
-SCALE Enterprise customers should receive their systems already installed and ready for UI configuration.
-If there are any issues with SCALE that requires you to install or re-install SCALE on your TrueNAS server, contact iXsystems Support for assistance.
+TrueNAS Enterprise customers should receive their systems already installed and ready for UI configuration.
+If there are any issues with that require you to install or re-install TrueNAS, contact iXsystems Support for assistance.

 Enterprise customers with High Availability (HA) systems should not attempt to re-install their systems on their own.
 The dual controller install process is complicated and the risk of causing serious network issues is high.
 Contact iXsystems Support for assistance!